PushpakB3096/portfolio-chrome-extension/README.md

 ## How to add extension locally

-- Download the zip folder included in the repo.
+- Clone the repo.
-- Unzip it.
-- Open _chrome://extensions_.
+- Open _chrome://extensions_ in Google Chrome.
-- _Turn on Developer mode_
+- Turn on _Developer mode_
-- Click _Load unpacked extension_ and browse to the folder.
+- Click _Load unpacked extension_ and browse to the cloned repo folder.
 Click open.